-Staff induction pack includes a copy of the CP policy and Code of Conduct

-- Reading KCSIE 2023 and completing the staff sign-up sheet - Attending in person whole school safeguarding training at the beginning of the academic year.
+- Staff induction pack includes a copy of the CP policy and Code of Conduct - Reading KCSIE 2023 and completing the staff sign-up sheet - Attending in person whole school safeguarding training at the beginning of the academic year.
 This will include key messages from KCSIE 2023. - Weekly safeguarding bulletins during whole staff briefing - Intermittent safeguarding updates sent via emails - Continuous specific safeguarding training throughout the year as part of whole staff training; Prevent, Online Safety, Staff Code of Conduct

-During whole staff training a register is taken and a mop-up session is scheduled for specific staff.
+During whole staff training a register is taken and a mop-up session is scheduled for staff who were unable to attend.